 Offers low contact resistance: The electrical resistance is uniform, hence, easier to predict amperage.

-- Because palladium completely dissolves into the solder leaving an oxide-free nickel surface which allows a reliable tin nickel intermetallic.
+Follows RoHS compliance: The palladium completely dissolves into the solder leaving oxide-free nickel surface which allows a reliable tin nickel intermetallic.

 Sierra Standard Table

-If the values aren’t specified then Sierra Standard Table will be considered.
+If the values aren’t specified then our standard table will be considered.

 Nickel and Gold Specifications & Standards

-* If a range is not given the number in the Sierra Standards Column is the minimum.
+* If a range is not given the number in the Sierra Standards Colum is the minimum.